Home Help and advice How can I keep my vagina healthy?

 Can my underwear irritate my vagina?

-It might.
-Some women find that tight-fitting or synthetic underwear can make their vagina and the area around it feel sore or itchy.
-Tight trousers could also be to blame.
 Switching to loose-fitting cotton underwear, or roomier trousers can help to solve the problem.
 Wearing fresh clean underwear every day is a good idea but you might also want to try wearing no underwear when you’re at home or at night.

 How can I keep my vagina healthy during sex?